-The governance arrangements was facilitated by the practice owner who was responsible for the day to day running of the practice.
-The practice owner was assisted by two long standing members of staff.
+The governance arrangements were facilitated by the practice owner who was responsible for the day to day running of the practice.
 The practice maintained a system of policies and procedures using a practice file.
 All of the staff we spoke with were aware of the policies and how to access them.
 We noted management policies and procedures were kept under review by the practice owner on a regular basis.